john-itcsolutions/cheirrs/README.md

 Setup microk8s on the Ubuntu vm:

-`sudo snap install microk8s --classic`
+`sudo snap install microk8s --classic --channel=1.20/stable`

+(Version 20 has better support for kubeflow)

 Next, you will need to add yourself to the microk8s group: